jtcaovan/shopping-cart/README.md

 ## Description

-A single-page ecommerce application built with React-Redux and styled with TailwindCSS.
+A single-page ecommerce application built with React-Redux, styled with TailwindCSS, and deployed with Heroku.

 ## Learning Outcomes